dentarg/auth0-blog/_posts/2017-05-11-emberjs-authentication-tutorial.markdown

 npm install axios --save
 ```

 > Here, we fetched the meetups, whistleblowers and activities from the API.
-Now, Ember already provides jQuery by default.
+Ember already provides jQuery by default.
 So, an alternative is to use `Ember.$.get(url)` instead of axios.
 I personally love using axios, hence the reason I chose to use it here.

 Ember Services are injectable.
 You can inject them into different parts of your application as the need arises.

 ## Build the Routes

-We have created our routes already.
-Now we need to pass data to the templates of these routes.
+We created our routes earlier.
+Now, we need to pass data to the templates of these routes.
 Once a user hits a URL, they should be able to get data presented to them.

-Ember provides a `model` method in routes that allows us fetch data and pass it down to the route template.
-So, we'll add the model method into our routes, inject the api service and call the api service methods to provide data to the model hook so that it can be passed down to the templates.
+Ember provides a `model` method in routes that allows us to fetch data and pass it down to the route template.
+So, we'll add the model method into our routes, inject the API service and call the service methods to provide data to the model hook so that it can be passed down to the templates.

 Open `app/routes/meetups.js` and add this: